romandek/romandek/README.md

 ### Principles
 * Quality over quantity
-* GTD® is everything
 * Knowing how to find something is better than knowing something
 * Deliver more than expected, and deliver often
-* Fist we diagnose, then we prescribe
+* Fist, diagnose, then prescribe

 ## Ongoing projects
 - Big Data analytics course
--

 ## Side projects
 - [Question Everything newsletter](https://questioneverything.substack.com)